earino/ufc_on_fox_visualization/readme.md

 came out, they were *really* not great.

 So, I put together this script (and the report it generates) to try to understand how bad the actual state of affairs is.
-Turns out, not great.
+Turns out, not great, but not the end of the world.

+I have added the data from Bellator viewership from the same time period since the UFC has been on Fox.
+The trends are pretty interesting, honestly, but I think more than anything it shows that the future is uncertain.

 The Report:
 -------------------------